-- o rate: The RTP timestamp (clock) rate.
+o rate: The RTP timestamp (clock) rate.
 The rate SHALL be larger than 1000 Hz to provide sufficient resolution to RTCP operations.
-However, it is RECOMMENDED to select the rate that matches the rate of the protected source RTP stream. - o repair-window: The time that spans the source packets and the corresponding repair packets.
+However, it is RECOMMENDED to select the rate that matches the rate of the protected source RTP stream.

+o repair-window: The time that spans the source packets and the corresponding repair packets.
 The size of the repair window is specified in microseconds.

-- o L: indicates the number of columns of the source block that are protected by this FEC block and it applies to all the source SSRCs.
+- L: indicates the number of columns of the source block that are protected by this FEC block and it applies to all the source SSRCs.
 L is a positive integer. - o D: indicates the number of rows of the source block that are protected by this FEC block and it applies to all the source SSRCs.
 D is a positive integer. - o ToP: indicates the type of protection applied by the sender: 0 for 1-D interleaved FEC protection, 1 for 1-D non-interleaved FEC protection, 2 for 2-D parity FEC protection, and 3 for retransmission.
 There can only be one value listed for ToP.
 The absence of the ToP field means that all protection types are allowed.
+An offer that lists more than one ToP value MUST be rejected.